sake92/mill-client-server-poc/README.md

 - `noop`, does nothing on server, just sends back a "done" command
 - `subprocess`, tells the client to run a subprocess (not interactive)
 - `interactiveSubprocess`, tells the client to run a subprocess (interactive, requires input from user)
+- `-w interactiveSubprocess`, tells the client to run an interactive subprocess in watch mode, watching "example_project" files
 - `task1`, runs a slow task, so you can test the task-level locking behavior
 - `task2`, same as `task1`, but using a different lock, so they can run independently
 - `shutdown`, stops the server